LucaMawyin/slop-watch/README.md

 Users can then view predicted games and add them to their calendar.

 ## What Makes a Game Slop?

-The exact definition of slop is still being developed.

 Potential factors include: